morinim/ultra/README.md

 There is an ongoing transfer process from Vita.
 However, many features are available and fully functional.

-Compared to Vita, this framework a major breakthrough but it isn't production-ready yet ([approximate view of the process](https://github.com/users/morinim/projects/4/)).
+Compared to Vita, this framework is a major breakthrough but it isn't production-ready yet ([approximate view of the process](https://github.com/users/morinim/projects/4/)).

 ## OVERVIEW